Special Note#

 The dates in the following links (e.g., 20251123T...) are for reference only, please be sure to select the latest date file in the mirror site.

-Download Minimal ISO (Using official mirror as example):
+Download Minimal ISO (Select a mirror near you):

 Beginner Recommendation: Use LiveGUI USB Image

-If you hope to use a browser directly or connect Wi-Fi more conveniently during installation, you can choose LiveGUI USB Image.
+If you prefer using a browser directly or connecting to Wi-Fi more conveniently during installation, you can choose the official Gentoo LiveGUI USB Image.

 Verify Signature (Optional):